guptap10/GIT-EXPS/exp15/exp15_readme.md

 # Problem Statement
 1.)
 Write a c++ program to get factorial of a number using recursion.

 2.)
-Write a c++ program TO find fibonacci number in the fibonacci sequence using recursion.
+Write a c++ program to find fibonacci number in the fibonacci sequence using recursion.

+3.)
+Write a c++ program to find sum of n natural numbers using recursion.

 # Theory